Benjamin A. Saltzman

 Biography

+My scholarship has been shaped by my training in the study of Old English Poetry.
 My first book, Bonds of Secrecy: Law, Spirituality, and the Literature of Concealment in Early Medieval England (University of Pennsylvania Press, 2019), investigates the tensions between the medieval Christian belief in divine omniscience and the social experience of secrecy.
 I argue that as these tensions manifested in the legal culture and monastic life of early medieval England, they profoundly shaped the practices of literary interpretation during the period.
-This book was supported by several grants and fellowships, including ones from the ACLS/Mellon Foundation and the National Endowment for the Humanities.
-I’ve published several related articles that exemplify the different stakes of the project.
-For example, in “Secrecy and the Hermeneutic Potential in Beowulf” (PMLA, 2018), I try to push the task of literary criticism in new directions by arguing that the study of a poem’s specific configurations of secrecy can allow us to employ more sensitive and, in the case of Beowulf, more humble modes of reading.
-Taking a more archivally-focused approach, my article “Vt hkskdkxt: Early Medieval Cryptography, Textual Errors, and Scribal Agency” (Speculum, 2018) navigates the labyrinthine world of cryptography and scribal errors in medieval manuscripts.
-I also wrote an op-ed for the Washington Post and was subsequently interviewed by the New York Times about how the early medieval belief in God’s omniscience can help us understand the societal consequences of today’s global data economy.
+Supported by fellowships from the ACLS/Mellon Foundation and the National Endowment for the Humanities, Bonds of Secrecy is complemented by articles in journals such as PMLA and Speculum, among others.
+I also wrote for the Washington Post and was interviewed by the New York Times about how the early medieval belief in God’s omniscience can help us understand the societal consequences of today’s global data economy.

 Select Publications